Bogue Chitto, Alabama: History

-In the early 1900s the population consisted of black landowners whose ancestors had been enslaved on the cotton-producing plantations and had bought land there after the American Civil War ended.
-Almost every man was registered to vote, and did vote, from Reconstruction until their rights were taken away.
+In the early 1900s, the population consisted of black landowners whose ancestors had been enslaved on the cotton-producing plantations and had bought land there after the American Civil War ended.
+Almost every man was registered to vote and did vote, from Reconstruction until their rights were taken away.
 A spirit of independence, caused by landownership, prevented even the Ku Klux Klan from infringing upon their rights: "Local lore had it that the Klan came calling one night, looking for a Bogue Chitto man who had refused to doff his hat to a white man and say 'Yessir'.
 They were met by a spray of bullets and did not come back".

-Inoculations against typhoid in 1930 were administered to over 900 people in Bogue Chitto, and Amelia Platts, a "black home demonstration agent" ("community clubs" had been opened throughout Dallas County to help improve the lives of African-American farmers and their families) who attended the county nurse during the process, noted an active community spirit.
-A decade later it was one of the first places to welcome voter registration classes.
-Later still, the Student Nonviolent Coordinating Committee got four volunteers from Bogue Chitto, and a minister from a church just south of the community, to help with voter registration efforts in the area.
+Inoculations against typhoid in 1930 were administered to over 900 people in Bogue Chitto.
+Amelia Platts, a "black home demonstration agent" ("community clubs" had been opened throughout Dallas County to help improve the lives of African-American farmers and their families) who attended the county nurse during the process, noted an active community spirit.
+It was one of the first places to welcome voter registration classes a decade later.
+Later, the Student Nonviolent Coordinating Committee got four volunteers from Bogue Chitto and a minister from a church just south of the community to help with voter registration efforts in the area.